-It’s quite a different lens from the original, which was Nikon’s first ever VR lens for DSLRs.
+It’s quite a different lens from the original, which was Nikon’s first-ever VR lens for DSLRs.
 The new version is sharper, has much better and faster autofocus, a much-improved vibration reduction system (VRII, if you’re counting), focuses closer, and has a better manual focus override.
 It’s also bigger, heavier, and considerably more expensive.

 This lens is really designed as a versatile telephoto zoom.
 It’s not really designed for professional sports or wildlife photography–there are much higher-end, faster, and more expensive lenses for that.
-It’s also not really an all-in-one walking around zoom lens, because even at 80mm you’re in moderate telephoto territory.
+It’s also not really an all-in-one walking-around zoom lens, because even at 80mm, you’re in moderate telephoto territory.
 And even if the broad specs aren’t that far apart, it’s a much better lens than the Nikon 70-300mm.

 For me, it’s a choice between this and the Nikon 70-200mm f/2.8, which is priced similarly.
 I’m a big fan of the 70-200mm–I’ve taken some of my favorite photos with it.
 It’s an extra 1-2 stops faster than the 80-400mm and is a reliable workhorse lens.
 Under 200mm, the 70-200mm has a clear advantage in speed and sharpness.
 But if the extra reach between 300 and 400mm appeals, you’ll need to add a teleconverter.
 You lose the extra stops’ advantage while narrowing the gap between the maximum focal lengths but also losing the lower focal lengths.
 Good teleconverters also aren’t cheap.
-I’ve found that the for all-round versatility for general travel photography, the 80-400mm works for me better than the combination of a 70-200mm and teleconverter.
+I’ve found that for all-around versatility for general travel photography, the 80-400mm works for me better than the combination of a 70-200mm and teleconverter.

 This lens is sharp.
-If you were to run it through lab tests you’d likely find something to gripe about, but in real-world shooting I’ve found nothing to complain about in terms of sharpness through the entire zoom range.
+If you were to run it through lab tests, you’d likely find something to gripe about, but in real-world shooting, I’ve found nothing to complain about in terms of sharpness through the entire zoom range.
 That’s including wide-open.

 The vibration reduction works well.
-It’s the equivalent of getting a few extra stops that you wouldn’t otherwise get when hand holding or using a monopod.
+It’s the equivalent of getting a few extra stops that you wouldn’t otherwise get when hand-holding or using a monopod.

 The newest generation of Nikon’s vibration reduction (VRII) is a marked improvement over the old one.
 But it’s not going to work like magic in every scenario, especially when you’re shooting at the 400mm end of the dial.
 So I use it in combination with Auto ISO.
-On the Nikon D800 you can also have the minimum shutter speed vary according to the focal length of the lens.
+On Nikon’s higher-end cameras, you can also have the minimum shutter speed vary according to the focal length of the lens.
 I set that to one mark above the default.
 I’ve found that combination to be very effective with this lens when used with the right technique and reasonable expectations.
 The excellent high-ISO performance of the D800 also helps.

 There is definite vignetting, but it’s no more than I would expect for a lens in this combination of price range and focal length.
 It’s most noticeable at the widest apertures.
 The vignetting is also over quite a smooth gradient, which makes it much less objectionable than lenses that have very sharp vignetting.
 Here’s a test chart, with the shots taken in quick succession of plain blue sky at 400mm.

-I’ve found that with Lightroom’s lens profiles or just the vignette tool it can be eliminated or greatly reduced quite well.
-Here’s a before and after of the same image, shot at f/5.6, before the Lightroom profile and after applying it.
+I’ve found that with Lightroom’s lens profiles or just the vignette tool, it can be eliminated or greatly reduced quite well.
+Here’s a before and after of the same image, shot at f/5.6, before the Lightroom profile, and after applying it.

 I’ve found no real issue with chromatic aberration.
 To the extent there’s any, it’s minimal.

 There are two features of this lens that will suck a lot more power out of your camera’s battery.
 One is the vibration reduction system.
-The other is the autofocus.
+The other is autofocus.
 I find myself reaching for a spare battery more often when I’m using this lens.

 The zoom mechanism is smooth and easy to use.
-Zooming extends the lens–it’s not an internal zoom (but focus is internal).
+Zooming extends the lens–it’s not an internal zoom (but the focus is internal).

 Some zoom lenses perform better at one end of the zoom range or the other.
 I’ve found that this lens performs well throughout its zoom range.